Powering Your Property the Smarter Way

 Step 3: Permits and Paperwork

-Your installer handles the paperwork—permits, grid-connection approvals, and applications for rebates or tax breaks.
+Your installer takes care of paperwork—permits, grid-connection approvals, plus applications for rebates or tax breaks.

 Step 4: Installation Day

-The actual installation usually takes only a day or two.
-A crew will attach the panels, connect all components, and ensure everything is working safely and correctly.
+Actual installation usually takes just a day or two.
+Crew mounts panels, connects all components, and makes sure everything works safely and correctly.

 Step 5: Final Inspections and Connection